RayyanRahman/density-assignment/README.md

 # Animated Website

-This is a nice animated website built using React and several animation libraries like Framer Motion and React Lottie.
+This is a clone webpage of ahead app built using React and several animation libraries like Framer Motion and React Lottie.

+## Live Link

 ## Features